Starting a Youth Ministry in a Pandemic

 This definitely isn’t the first time we’ve talked with the youth about faith-related topics, but it’s definitely a shift in how we approach these conversations.
 After the Holy Week series, which Mennonite Mission Network summarized in English, they requested the topic of “Creation Care and Stewardship. “

-Another experimental way to stay connected has been combining Netflix Party with a group video call, allowing us to enjoy a movie “together” and react/chat in realtime.
+Another experimental way to stay connected has been combining Netflix Party with a group video call, allowing us to enjoy a movie “together” and react/chat in real-time.
 At this point, we take fun, shared experiences where we can get them!

-As we’ve learned and have had re-affirmed, events have their place in ministry.
+As we’ve learned and have had reaffirmed, events have their place in ministry.
 However, event-driven ministry does not typically lead to the profound transformation people experience seeing Christ reflected in one another through mutual discipleship.

 It’s likely our learning curve will continue to be steep, but let this be a message of hope: while COVID-19 has shut down so many things, it turns out God’s project of redemption isn’t even phased.